Ultimate Uganda Wildlife Photography: Gorillas, Chimpanzees & African Safari

 - Day 1 Arrival at Entebbe airport, where we'll meet you and drive you to our first accommodation.
 Here, we'll have a chance to meet each other and get settled.

 - Day 2 After breakfast, we'll drive to Kibale Forest, a spectacular jungle that is home to chimps, baboons, colobus monkeys, grey cheeked mangabey, L’Hoest monkeys, and a wealth of stunning birds.
-After lunch at our lodge, we'll start exploring the park and photographing its inhabitants.
+In the afternoon, we'll start exploring the park and photographing its inhabitants.
 Whoever is up for it can go on a night walk after dinner to spot some of the nocturnal creatures that live in the forest, like bush babies.
+(Please note that the walk is optional and not included.)

 - Day 3 In the morning, we'll head out for chimpanzee tracking!
 In the afternoon, we'll head out to the Bigodi Wetland Sanctuary, a wetland swamp with a hugely rich biodiversity.
 Bigodi was established by a local development organisation to protect the swamp area, which is home to around 200 species of birds.
 It's also good for spotting and photographing butterflies and small primates.

 - Day 4 We'll head to Queen Elizabeth National Park for an exciting African safari experience.
 On our way there, we'll pass the equator where we will make a stop.
 After enjoying lunch and settling into our lodge, we'll head out for our first game drive late afternoon, in that perfect warm light.
 Queen Elizabeth National Park is one of the best places in Uganda to see lions.
-You can also expect to photograph elephants, buffaloes, giraffes, hippos, and crocodiles.
+You can also expect to photograph elephants, buffaloes, hippos, and crocodiles - as well as smaller mammals and birds.

 - Day 5 We'll start the day with another game drive.
 In the afternoon, we'll mix it up with a boat trip on the Kazinga Channel, which gives an interesting new angle on the wildlife we'll encounter.
 (And get ready to be surrounded by many hippos!
 The Kazinga Channel has the highest concentration of hippos in the world.)